We will obtain the following information for your background screening:

-All states have instant access to their motor vehicle background check records which means our clients can receive the Motor Vehicle Reports back as soon as they are entered.
-The only exceptions are Alaska, Hawaii, Oregon and Pennsylvania; these requests can have overnight turn around.
+All states have instant access to their driver record or motor vehicle background check records which means our clients can receive the Motor Vehicle Reports back as soon as they are entered.
+The only exceptions are Alaska, Hawaii, Oregon and Pennsylvania; these requests can have an overnight turnaround.

 - Driver Unlicensed